daniel-yili-ye/daniel-yili-ye.github.io/content/blog/tabulate.md

 ## Introduction

-After countless experiences with manual calculations, [confusing spreadsheets](https://docs.google.com/spreadsheets/d/1ixzuB6UMTsaKO_n8LrY5zwVDDarukj9wdeHAAY13Cis/edit?usp=sharing), and clunky existing tools, I decided to build Tabulate—a solution designed to handle the vast majority (~80%) of typical restaurant bill-splitting scenarios with ease and accuracy.
+After countless experiences with manual calculations, [confusing spreadsheets](https://docs.google.com/spreadsheets/d/1ixzuB6UMTsaKO_n8LrY5zwVDDarukj9wdeHAAY13Cis/edit?usp=sharing), and clunky existing tools, I decided to build Tabulate, a solution designed to handle the vast majority (~80%) of typical bill-splitting scenarios with ease and accuracy.

 ## The Problem

-Splitting restaurant bills, especially when some items are shared among different groups of people, can be tedious and prone to errors.
-Calculating everyone's fair share, including proportional tax and tip, often required manual spreadsheets, which wasn't always user-friendly, particularly for less tech-savvy individuals.
+Splitting bills, especially when some items are shared among different groups of people, can be tedious and prone to errors.
+Calculating everyone's fair share, including proportional tax and tip, often requires manual spreadsheets, which isn't always user-friendly, particularly for less tech-savvy individuals.

 >"Isn't this just Splitwise?"

-While Splitwise excels at managing shared expenses over time (like trips or roommate situations), it's not optimized for splitting individual restaurant bills with shared items and proportional costs.
+While Splitwise excels at managing shared expenses over time (like trips or roommate situations), it's not optimized for splitting individual bills with shared items and proportional costs.
 In Splitwise, individual bill split features are clunky to use or are paywalled (i.e. receipt OCR).
+Tabulate solves a specific use case where Splitwise falls short.[^1] Tabulate is purpose-built for those "in-the-moment" bill splits where you need to allocate shared items, tax, tip, and discounts accurately and proportionally.

-In fact, Tabulate complements Splitwise by solving a specific use case where Splitwise falls short.
-Interestingly, Splitwise recognized this gap and created Plates by Splitwise, but it lacks key features like receipt OCR, custom tax/tip amounts, and a means to share your results.
-Tabulate is purpose-built for those "in-the-moment" bill splits where you need to handle shared items, tax, and tip accurately.
+[^1]: Interestingly, Splitwise recognized this gap and created [Plates by Splitwise](https://plates.splitwise.com/), but it lacks key features like receipt OCR, custom tax/tip amounts, and a means to share your results.

 You can also use Tabulate as a compliment to Splitwise, by using Tabulate to calculate your bill split before entering it into Splitwise for a more longer-term expense tracking purpose.